Artificial intelligence industry in China: Late 2010s to early 2020s

+In March 2022, regulators in China instituted requirements for companies to disclose AI algorithms to the Cyberspace Administration of China (CAC) for supervision.

 In November 2022, the Cyberspace Administration of China (CAC), Ministry of Industry and Information Technology, and the Ministry of Public Security jointly issued the regulations concerning deepfakes, which became effective in January 2023.

 In July 2023, Huawei released its version 3.0 of its Pangu LLM.

 In July 2023, China released its Interim Measures for the Administration of Generative Artificial Intelligence Services.
 A draft proposal on basic generative AI services safety requirements, including specifications for data collection and model training was issued in October 2023.

 Also in October 2023, the Chinese government launched its Global AI Governance Initiative, which frames its AI policy as part of a Community of Common Destiny and aims to build AI policy dialogue with developing countries.
 The Initiative has expressed concern over AI safety risks, including abuse of data or the use of AI by terrorists.

 In 2024, Spamouflage, an online disinformation and propaganda campaign of the Ministry of Public Security, began using news anchors created with generative artificial intelligence to deliver fake news clips.

 In March 2024, Premier Li Qiang launched the AI+ Initiative, which intends to integrate AI into China's real economy.

 In May 2024, the Cyberspace Administration of China announced that it rolled out a large language model trained on Xi Jinping Thought.

 According to the 2024 report from the International Data Corporation (IDC), Baidu AI Cloud holds China's largest LLM market share with 19.9 percent and US$49 million in revenue over the last year.
 This was followed by SenseTime, with 16 percent market share, and by Zhipu AI, as the third largest.
 The fourth and fifth largest were Baichuan and the Hong-Kong listed AI company 4Paradigm respectively.
 Baichuan, Zhipu AI, Moonshot AI and MiniMax were praised by investors as China's new "AI Tigers".
 In April 2024, 117 generative AI models had been approved by the Chinese government.

 As of 2024, many Chinese technology firms such as Zhipu AI and Bytedance have launched AI video-generation tools to rival OpenAI's Sora.

+In March 2026, the Chinese government moved to restrict state agencies and state-owned enterprises from using OpenClaw, citing security concerns.
+In April 2026, in what was described as an instance of Track II diplomacy, members of a Chinese think tank channeled a request for access to Claude Mythos through the Carnegie Endowment for International Peace at an event in Singapore.
+Anthropic refused and the exchange alarmed the United States National Security Council.
+In May 2026, the head of Germany's Federal Office for Information Security stated that previously open Chinese AI models had moved development to a closed-source model, which was believed to be a response to Claude Mythos.

+In July 2026, Xi Jinping announced the creation of the World Artificial Intelligence Cooperation Organization (WAICO) at the World Artificial Intelligence Conference in Shanghai.